If something on my homepage felt familiar but hard to put into words, this page is where we can start to make sense of what’s going on.

 • Childhood and developmental trauma

-Many of my clients are working through the impact of traumatic events and complex trauma that continue to shape relationships, self-worth, and emotional patterns in adulthood.
+You might be working through the impact of traumatic events and complex trauma that continue to shape relationships, self-worth, and emotional patterns in adulthood.
 Trauma doesn’t always look dramatic.
 It can show up as chronic anxiety, difficulty trusting, people-pleasing, or feeling disconnected from yourself or others.

-In our work together, we move at a pace that feels steady and grounded, paying attention to how past experiences continue to live in the present.
+In our work together, we move at a pace that feels slow and grounded, paying attention to how past experiences continue to live in the present.
 I offer trauma-informed individual and relationship therapy in Austin, Texas and across the state for adults who want support making sense of these patterns and finding a way forward.

 Abstract image of face with abstract shapes in background